UML-Cyber-Security/CCDC_Web_Security_Event/Task-Documents/Task4-Access-Control-Lists/Task4-Walkthrough.md

 ```

 **Docker**
+1. We can use the following command to make nginx re-read the configuration
+    * docker kill --signal=HUP  \<nginx_container\>
-1. Remove the existing Nginx container
+2. Remove the existing Nginx container
     * docker ps
     * docker rm -f \<container-Name/ID\>
-2. Start the new container, with the new configuration
+3. Start the new container, with the new configuration
     * docker run -d -p 80:80 -p 443:443 --name \<name\> --network \<Proxy-Server-Network\> -v **/etc/nginx/nginx.conf**:**/etc/nginx/nginx.conf** nginx
       * Note that the path in the **-v** flag on the host may need to change ex:**-v -/home/manager/nginx.cong:/etc/nginx/nginx.conf**